 All people need to feel connected and valued in order to feel psychologically safe.
 We evolved as social animals and care very much about our social standing in groups.

 When people feel connected and valued (and safe) they are more engaged, committed, and creative.

-Leaders are in a position - through their words, actions, and rules - to foster connection, value, and safety.
+Leaders are in a position - through their words, actions, and rules - to foster connection, value, safety, and stretch.
 Some do a better job than others.

 Leaders can change their behavior to do this better because real change is possible, at any age, through habit building.